 Jessica Hausner: We met and started to rehearse and got the feeling that she’s able to act in a way which makes you feel her resistance.
 She can be polite and act the good girl, while at the same time you feel that something else going on.
 You feel a tension between what she’s showing and what she’s hiding.
 And I think that’s something I find amazing.

 Lesley Coffin: One of the other things which stands out to me, especially considering the horror sci-fi elements, is how colorful it is.
-Most the film takes place during the day and even at night there is that red light in the greenhouse which creates this pink hue.
+Most of the film takes place during the day and even at night there is that red light in the greenhouse which creates this pink hue.
 What was the motivation for giving the film that kind of look?

 Jessica Hausner: When we were coming up with the visual style of the film, the costume designer, my sister, was the one to come up with the initial color palette.
 She showed me all these looks from magazines she wanted to use.
 And she showed me a photo from I think Vogue of a model with red hair wearing a pink blouse and trench coat and thought “what a great style.”
 It was very 70s but also very trendy now, like the film could take place 10 years ago or 10 years int the future.
 And we knew Alice’s hair should be red and that the flower would be red, so that inspired a lot of the color choices we made on this film.
-I always work the same costume designer and production designer on my films.
+I always work with the same costume designer and production designer on my films.

 Lesley Coffin: Some of the cinematography stands out because the camera always seems to be moving horizontally or zooming in but often not on a character’s face and even cutting the characters out of the shot.
 Why did you choose that filming style?